DoviniJ/GxEprsDummy/README.md

 1001323 1001323 0
 ```

-7) Bcov_target.txt - This is a .txt file which contains
+7) Bcov_target.txt - This is a .txt file which contains the following columns in order.
-* FID,
-* IID,
-* standardized covariate,
-* square of the standardized covariate and
-* 14 confounders

-of the target sample as columns.
 The target dataset has 1939 individuals who are independent from the discovery dataset.
 Note that the file has no column headings.
+* FID
+* IID
+* standardized covariate
+* square of the standardized covariate
+* 14 confounders of the target sample

 <!--- ![image](https://user-images.githubusercontent.com/131835334/236635508-d08cec8f-38bb-4008-8bc5-18ad87c8eece.png) -->
 ```
 1001035 1001035 -0.420822976931972 0.177091977913887 -4.12263 57 -13.5185 5.40198 -4.81994 0.664494 -4.92217 -0.451329 3.14677 0.42704 0.821306 -2.77705 1 7